pohka/Quas-Website/roadmap.md

 ## issues
 * rendering if parent is undefined
-* dont know what language the code blocks are
-* Component.setProps() needs to be tested
-* fix changing props
 * back and forward history doesn't work properly (make sure it also works with router aliases and redirects)
 * test if unmounting and rendering the component again will mess up vdom synced with dom
-* router aliases with dynamic urls
+* router aliases with dynamic urls e.g. /other/:page
-* async load meta data
+* ensure async load meta data can be crawled by search engine
+* vdom diffing bug if root tag changes e.g. h1 to div
+* /docs/ permission is denied

 ## routing
 * vue